8 Ways to Protect Your Medical Information

 - If possible, give your health insurance information only to your doctor and other healthcare providers.
 If you’re asked for it in other situations (such as forms for your child’s sports teams), ask if providing that information is necessary and who will have access to it.

 - Don’t give your health insurance information to anyone who calls you or comes to your door.
+If you ever question whether a call from a health insurance company or doctor's office is legitimate, independently look up the telephone number and call back.

 - Don’t respond to emails asking for your personal information, even if they seem to be from legitimate companies.